ElijahLuis/Coding-Projects/README.md

-# Projects completed by Elijah Hernandez (Templates and instructions provided via freeCodeCamp, AWS, and other independent entities).
+# Projects completed by Elijah Luis Hernandez (Templates and instructions provided via freeCodeCamp, AWS, and other independent entities).